 Some choices waste your 64GB rather than using it.
 Skip these.

 Q8 quantization on 70B models.
-A Q8_0 70B model is ~75GB — it does not fit in 64GB.
+A Q8_0 70B model is ~75GB, which does not fit in 64GB.
 Stick to Q4_K_M for anything in the 70B class.
 The quality loss from Q4 is small; the failure to load is total.
 Old-generation 13B and 7B models.
 Llama 2 13B, Vicuna, original Mistral 7B.
-On M4 Max, Qwen3 14B runs faster and scores 15–25% higher on benchmarks.
+On M4 Max, Qwen3.5 9B runs faster and scores far higher on modern benchmarks.
 There is no reason to run 2023-era architectures when modern models beat them on every metric.
 Running everything at 70B.
 The 70B is for careful, one-shot answers.
-For chat and drafting, the 8B at ~83 tok/s is far more pleasant.
+For chat and drafting, the 9B at 60-75 tok/s (est.) is far more pleasant, and the 35B-A3B covers hard reasoning at speed.
 Match the model to the task instead of always reaching for the biggest one.
 Forgetting context cost.
 A 70B at 40GB plus a 32K-token context can push past 50GB.
 On 64GB that is fine, but loading a second large model on top of it is not.
 Run one heavy model at a time.Quick Reference Table

 | Use Case | Recommended Model | Command |